naughtyfruit53/FastApiv1.6/docs/MOBILE_UI_GUIDE.md

 ### PWA Overview

-TritIQ Business Suite is fully PWA-enabled, providing app-like experiences on mobile and desktop browsers.
+TRITIQ BOS is fully PWA-enabled, providing app-like experiences on mobile and desktop browsers.

 #### PWA Benefits
 - **Installable**: Add to home screen on mobile devices